Transforming Food Systems: Public Trust and Engagement to Reach the UN SDGs

 E. Carina H. Keskitalo, Professor of Political Science, Department of Geography, Umeå University, Sweden.

-Chibuike Udenigwe, Associate Professor, School of Nutrition Sciences, University of Ottawa, Canada.
+Chibuike Udenigwe, Professor and University Research Chair, School of Nutrition Sciences, University of Ottawa, Canada.

 Anet Režek Jambrak, Professor, Faculty of Food Technology and Biotechnology, University of Zagreb.

 Shalini Subash Arya, Food Engineering and Technology Department at the Institute of Chemical Technology Mumbai, India.